 Considerable growth in student numbers in the past few years means that in order to maintain a high-quality student experience we have required more space.
-For this reason, we introduced a new building at the start of 2021/22 that provides a new lecture theatre, teaching rooms and additional student living accommodation, while in June 2022 we purchased a Grade II listed building in the heart of our campus.
-This latest acquisition opens up exciting possibilities for the future, as a potential exhibition, library, studio and production space.
+Our main capital project over the next three years is a major refurbishment of a Grade II listed building in the heart of our campus, which we purchased in 2022.
+This refurbishment is being completed in three phases, with the first phase now finished.
 The building provides the opportunity to create spaces combining teaching, research, exhibition and public access way beyond our existing estate and will become an important centre for both the University and the city.